 1. Make sure something is in bloom throughout the growing season.
 Allow some flowers and grasses to stand through winter.

 2. Mix native trees, shrubs, grasses, and perennial flowers of different heights.
-Creatures exist at many levels!
+Creatures dwell and forage at many levels in the landscape.

 3. Tiny creatures can't outrun a lawn tractor or avoid the power of a leafblower.
 Reduce mowing, reduce lawn, or both.

 5. Dim the outdoor night lights, or point them downward.
 Bats are voracious mosquito-eaters, but night light interrupts their habits, too.
-Ditto for fireflies and some moths.
+Ditto, bright skies are bad for fireflies and some moths.

 6. Give them all water.
 Bird baths are great for birds, but toads, turtles, butterflies, moths, and many insects prefer water at ground level.